Marla Heasley: Other roles

 Prior to The A-Team, Heasley appeared in the very first four episodes of Star Search in the Spokesmodel category.
 Heasley has made guest appearances on many other TV shows such as, T. J. Hooker, The Love Boat, Riptide, Mike Hammer, The Highwayman, and many more.
 She played an unnamed Air Force Lieutenant in the Galactica 1980 episode "Spaceball".

-Heasley's feature film roles were The Marrying Man in 1991, and Born to Race in 1987 and Amore! in 1993.
+Heasley's feature film roles were The Marrying Man in 1991, Born to Race in 1987 and Amore! in 1993.